kibbae/Dr.cinema/README.md

 - An option to filter the list by cinema or movie
 - An option to search by the movie
 - A detailed view of each movie, including a description and the showtimes for each cinema where the movie is playing

+## How to launch app

+1. cd in file DR.CINEMA
+2. run npm install
+3. run npm start
+4. Have fun

 ## How to use the app